-- The most common time I hear about kids waking is between 5-6 months of age (often later with kids that are not sleep trained).
-They may wake for 1-2 hours and play around in their beds.
+- The most common time I hear about kids waking is between 5-6 months of age (often later with kids that are not sleep trained), although some 2-3 month olds will wake early too.
+They may wake for 30 minutes-2 hours and play around in their beds.
 You have a few options if this happens.
 1) leave them alone.
-2) Go in and tell them to go back to sleep--make sure to not go in too often 3) Some parents have success soothing their child back to sleep 4) Try adjusting the dreamfeed like I mentioned in the how to do a dreamfeed post 5) Try wake to sleep.
+2) Go in and tell them to go back to sleep--make sure to not go in too often 3) Some parents have success soothing or feeding their child back to sleep 4) Try adjusting the dreamfeed like I mentioned in the how to do a dreamfeed post 5) Try wake to sleep.
 Most kids respond best with as little attention as possible.
 Extra attention can reinforce the waking and turn it into a long term habit.

 Morning Wake Time - Timing Morning Wake Time with Night Time Feedings

 When will my child start sleeping through the night?